 I have to admit, I haven’t felt like blogging since the school shooting in Connecticut.
 In fact, I’ve been glued to the TV, half interested in what new gun laws might come into play, but mostly interested in the news channels simply because I am so damn sad.
 You’d think my sadness would keep me from watching the news, but as I watch I feel like I’m mourning.
 I have the need to mourn for all those children who were first terrified and then murdered.
 I guess I’m just letting the mourning take place.

 Watching TV isn’t always great though.
 Sometimes the interviews infuriate me.
-Like Bryan Fischer from the American Family Association who argued that God refused to prevent the shooting at Sandy Hook Elementary because he is a “gentleman” who doesn’t go where he is not wanted.
+Like Bryan Fischer from the American Family Association (link is now broken) who argued that God refused to prevent the shooting at Sandy Hook Elementary because he is a “gentleman” who doesn’t go where he is not wanted.
 As a Christian, this poorly thought out position (bad theology, really) drives me nuts.
-After all, if you want to know where God was during the shooting just take a look at the people involved–God is in the people.
+After all, if you want to know where God was during the shooting just take a look at the people involved–God is always in the people.

 So where was God during the shooting?
 He/She was with Victoria Soto as she wisely hid the children under her care.
 God was with Ann Marie Murphy who with great compassion held Dylan Hockley, age six, in her arms while they died.
 God was with Principal Dawn Lafferty Hochsprung who boldly attempted to take the gunman down and was shot in the attempt.
 God was with kindergarten teacher, Janet Vollmer, who so gently gathered her children together and read to them in order to keep them calm (and safe).